 If you need a spay or neuter certificate for your cat or for a feral cat that you have caught, please contact us.
 Proof of Langley residency required.

-We recognize and thank the Township of Langley for their support of this important work through their 2016 Community Grant.
+Support for our TNR and spay/neuter program is made possible through the generous support of our donors.
+We also recognize and thank the Township of Langley for their continued support of our TNR work through their 2017 Community Grant.